-Every two years, The IPA Effectiveness Awards celebrate and showcase communications agencies, media owners or advertisers that successfully prove that their work achieved outstanding results.
+Every two years, the IPA Effectiveness Awards celebrate and showcase communications agencies, media owners or advertisers that successfully prove that their work achieved outstanding results.
 Entries form part of a permanent database of Effectiveness Case Studies that become a uniquely credible resource for anyone looking for examples of commercial creativity that works.Entry for the 2022 IPA Effectiveness Awards is now open

 Winning an IPA Effectiveness Award not only means fame and glory for your agency or your company, but you'll have proof that what you do works.
 That is a powerful message to share with prospective clients in pitches or give you a strong case for defending or increasing budgets.